Gore (band): After the split

 Rob Frey joins Dutch folk rock band De Nieuwe Blijdschap in which he plays guitar.

 Guitarist Johan van Reede and Dutch singer Annemiek van Gründling formed the band Super Spade and play classic rock cover versions.

 In 2008 the American label Southern Lord re-issues Hart Gore and Mean Man's Dream.
 Each record contains the ten songs from the original LP and each song in a live or demo version recorded 1986 & 1987.
 The re-issue of Hart Gore contains three additional songs.
 A studio left over of The Hunt that was not used for the original release of Hart Gore; a quite interesting very early version of Death Has Come, recorded live with Pieter de Swart on guitar; and a practice room recording of Gore destroying David Bowie's Station to Station.
 Each album was issued as a double vinyl LP including a booklet with lyrics, rare pictures and detailed liner notes by Rob Frey.
 A two CDs set with both albums and a 32 pages booklet was also released.

 In 2014 a Gore page was created by German publisher Violess War.
 In The Name Of Rotten, Evil & Gore contains an extensive Gore history and the whole discography of the band by permission of Rob Frey / Messback Music and Southern Lord Records.

 Reunion 2019

-In April 2018 Gore announced a reunion in the line up Rob Frey, Johan van Reede and Bardo Koolen.
-In March 2019 they released the album Revanche on the german label Exile On Mainstream.
-Tha album contains ten songs from the 1992 double CD Lifelong Deadline, the production of which the band considered a failure.
+In April 2018 Gore announced a reunion in the lineup Rob Frey, Johan van Reede and Bardo Koolen.
+In March 2019 they released the album Revanche on the German label Exile On Mainstream.
+That album contains ten songs from the 1992 double CD Lifelong Deadline, the production of which the band considered a failure.
 The tracks were partly re-recorded and remixed by Gore and Terry Date.
 The band played a series of shows in Germany, Belgium and the Netherlands in March and April 2019 and announced additional shows later that year.